aserputov/infra-test/ReadMe.md

+Updates \*

+As we discussed I did convert the existing Terraform template to Pulumi using the documentation and built-in API convert feature available at https://www.pulumi.com/tf2pulumi/.

+Process: I created a new Pulumi environment and decided to use C#, as our services are already built in this language.
+However, if necessary, I am also able to redo the process in Node.js.

+As a test run, I created a quick-example project using index.html and pulumi.aws.s3.
+Afterwards, I proceeded to convert the Terraform template step by step into Pulumi.

+In my experience, Pulumi feels similar in functionality to AWS CDK.

+Did access AWS credentials from the local AWS/config.

+I have also included a few pictures as examples in the repository.

+Please let me know if any further updates or redos are necessary.

+---

 After conducting a thorough review of the requirements and evaluating various options, I have determined that the best approach for this task would be to use ECS with Fargate.(out of ECS on ec2 or Beanstalk/EKS)
 This decision was made based on several factors, including the need for high availability and the need for an efficient means of scaling(complicated to scale containers on ec2 + scaling the ec2s.).
 Additionally, I decided to deploy them loosely coupled to have a better option to scale.
 Not scale them together as a service.